 Marriage looks easy for these fortunate few.
 They encounter problems.
 Everyone does.
 But there’s noticeable joy in their relationship.
 They enjoy being around one another.
 It’s genuine.
 They say things like, “I love him more today than the day I married him.”

-And they actually mean it.
+And they mean it.

-All healthy couples practice empathy.
 Empathy puts the shoe on the other foot.
 Rather than convincing your partner you’re right, empathy sees the other side.
 It walks a mile in the shoes of the other.